OTUSOFE365025/assignment-3-django-and-energy-group-18-crn-43510/README.md

 ## Usage

 - **Product Database**: Define product models in `db/models.py` with UPC code, name, and price
-- **Scanning**: Enter a UPC code in the terminal to retrieve and display the product information and generate subtotal
+- **Scanning**: After running `main.py` enter a UPC code in the terminal to retrieve and display the product information and generate subtotal
 - **Database Queries**: Uses Django ORM queries in `main.py` to populate and retrieve product data

 ## License